simple-acme/simple-acme.github.io/manual/validation-problems.md

 ### Firewall
 HTTP validation happens on port 80, so it will have to open on your firewall(s).
 Let's Encrypt doesn't disclose IP address range(s) for their validation servers, meaning port 80 will have to be accessible from *any* origin, at least for the duration of the validation.
+Looking to temporarily open the firewall?
+See some options [here](/reference/plugins/validation/http/).

 ### IPv6 configuration
 Let's Encrypt will check IPv6 access to your site if `AAAA` records are configured.
 Many browsers